wp-plugins/native-apps-builder/readme.txt

 == Description ==

-Welcome to native apps builder plugin.
+Welcome to Native Apps Builder plugin.

-It’s the first plugin that enables bloggers and site administrators to convert their contents into native applications (ready to be published on the *Apple Store* and *Market Android*) for Apple(iPhone/iPad), Android and in web-app.
+It’s the first plugin that enables bloggers and site administrators to convert their contents into native applications (ready to be published on the mobile application stores) for Apple (iPhone/iPad), Android and in web-app.
 The service is free, completely self-service and intuitive.

 Native Apps Builder is a service designed for Internet users who want to create mobile applications.
 An innovative technology available to anyone: professionals and amateurs.
-The platform allows to publish apps on the main stores: Apple, Android and soon Windows
+The platform allows bloggers to publish apps on the main stores: Apple, Android and soon Windows

-Improve connectivity between your site and apps stores !!
+Build a connection between your site and application stores!!

-For documentation and tips, please refer to the official plugin page for [Native Apps Builder](http://wordpress.apps-builder.com)
+For further info, documentation and tips, please refer to the official plugin page for [Native Apps Builder](http://wordpress.apps-builder.com)

 == Installation ==